A22 Tolls Delayed in Portugal

 You can also pre-pay over the internet, either to create a pre-payment account (minimum of €10) valid for 5 working days, or to purchase a fixed price 3-day “pass” (€20 plus €2.50 plus IVA in charges), or a fixed itinerary “pass”.

-Finally, you can pay after using the motorway, for example in a post office, so long as payment is made no sooner than 48 hours and no longer than 5 working days after use.
-You can check pending charges by entering the car registration number on the post office website.
+Finally, you can pay after using the motorway, for example in a post office, so long as payment is made no sooner than 48 hours and no longer than 5 working days

 Leave a Reply